 Brenda G. DeSaro, CPA – EisnerAmper LLP

-Attendees will obtain an understanding of key accounting and auditing considerations
+Attendees will obtain knowledge of key accounting and auditing considerations

 affecting 2018 employee benefit plan audits.
 This session will include discussions of

-existing guidance as well as practical insights on implementing new and proposed Accounting
+existing guidance with practical insight on implementing new and proposed accounting

 Risk Assessment and Peer Review Deficiencies